Updated February, 2023

 Ownership is by far the most popular method of acquiring long-term control of farm machinery services.
 By owning a machine, you control its use and the quality of its performance.
 You provide the labor to operate it, and you assume responsibility for repairs and maintenance, liquidation, and obsolescence.

 Machinery ownership may be the least expensive choice in the long run, especially for high-use equipment.
-However, if you purchase machinery on a dealer finance plan or with credit from some other lender, you may have to pay for it over a short period of time, creating a cash flow problem.
+However, if you purchase machinery on a dealer finance plan or with credit from some other lender, you may have to pay for it over a short period of time, creating a near-term cash flow problem.

 Investment capital is tied up for a long period of time when machinery is owned.
 If your farm business is expanding and there are high-return alternative uses for the available capital, other methods of acquiring machinery may be preferred.
+Likewise, if you plan on retiring in a few years, owning a full line of machinery may make liquidating it difficult, and lead to income tax management issues.

 Joint ownership allows you to share the responsibility for investment, repairs, and labor with someone else, and reduce ownership costs per acre.
 It may generate enough use to make ownership justifiable when it would not be profitable for either party to own machinery alone.
 However, cooperation is absolutely essential.
-The parties must approve of each other's work habits and care of the machine, develop a system for scheduling use of the machine, and agree on responsibility for labor and repairs.
+The parties must approve of each other's work habits and care of the machine, develop a system for scheduling the use of the machine, and agree on responsibility for maintenance and repairs.
 Most important, a written agreement should be developed with details of how the co-ownership will be dissolved in case of disagreement, termination of farming by one party, or death of one party, and with a method for determining the machine's value at the time of dissolution.
 Information File A3-37, Farm Machinery Joint Venture, contains more information about joint ownership of farm machinery.

 Therefore, the key to successful used machinery ownership is to balance the higher repair and maintenance costs against lower ownership costs.